1932 Chatham Cup

 The 1932 Chatham Cup was the tenth annual nationwide knockout football competition in New Zealand.

 The competition was run on a regional basis, with seven regional associations (Auckland, Walkato, Wellington, Manawatu, Buller, Canterbury, and Otago) each holding separate qualifying rounds.

-The Westland Association also ran qualifying finals.
-Taylorville were beaten by Dobson 5 - 1.
-Runanga and Cobden had to play two replays of the second Westland - Chatham Cup semi-final after the first result, a 4 - 2 victory for Runanga was protested by Cobden.
+In the Westland Association qualifying finals, Taylorville were beaten by Dobson.
+Runanga and Cobden had to play two replays of the second Westland - Chatham Cup semi-final after the first result, a victory for Runanga was protested by Cobden.
 The first replay was played at Dunollie where the large, raucous crowd eventually spilled on to the ground after a fight between two players with one spectator striking the referee.
-The result, 3 - 2 to Cobden was protested by Runanga.
-In the deciding third match Cobden finally beat Runanga 4 - 1.
-In the Westland - Chatham Cup final at Victoria Park, Dobson drew with Cobden 3 - 3.
-In the replay a week later on the 16th of July, Dobson beat Cobden 3 - 1, once again at Victoria Park.
-A Westland - Buller decider between Dobson and Millerton All Blacks was scheduled for the 23rd of July, with the victor to play Thistle (Christchurch) in early August.
+The result to Cobden was protested by Runanga.
+In the deciding third match Cobden finally beat Runanga.

+In the Westland Chatham Cup final at Victoria Park, Dobson drew with Cobden.
+In the replay a week later on the 16th of July, Dobson beat Cobden, once again at Victoria Park.

+Less than a month before its match against Wellington Marist, St Andrews, while at the top of the Manawatu league, lost two of its most experienced players in R. Corkindale and J. Stewart who both were granted transfers by the N.Z.F.A. to join cup rival Hamilton Wanderers.
+Both players subsequently went onto to assist Hamilton Wanderers to the 1932 North Island Chatham Cup Final.

-Teams taking part in the final rounds are known to have included Auckland YMCA, Hamilton Wanderers, St. Andrews (Manawatu), Wellington Marist, Riccarton, Millerton All Blacks and Maori Hill (Dunedin).
+Teams taking part in the final rounds are known to have included Auckland YMCA, Hamilton Wanderers, St. Andrews (Manawatu), Wellington Marist, Riccarton, Millerton All Blacks (Buller) and Maori Hill (Dunedin).